 There exists a substantial literature on the effects of competition on school quality and performance.
 Whether choice improves school quality remains an open question in economics.
 In general we might expect that more schools might be better for outcomes through competitive forces, however this relies on both schools and parents responding to the increased competition/choice.
 On the demand side, parents need some way of observing school quality accurately as well as the ability to change schools.
 Meanwhile, schools need some incentive to respond to any increase in competition.
 This is especially important since most public school systems lack any profit motive.

 Much of the research into the effects of competition rely on indirect measures of demand for high quality schools such as local rents and house prices.
 Disaggregating the willingness to pay for better schools from neighbourhood effects and sociodemographic factors is highly technical and relies on models of sorting.
-For more information on these models see Rothstein (American Economic Review, 2006), Bayer and McMillan (NBER, 2005), and Bayer et al. (NBER, 2007).4
+For more information on these models see Rothstein (American Economic Review, 2006), Bayer and McMillan (NBER, 2005), and Bayer et al. (NBER, 2007).7

 An alternative approach has been to use variables correlated with school competition but independent of the other the demand and supply factors to disaggregate the different effects of choice (instrumental variables approach).
-For more information on this approach please see Hoxby (American Economic Review, 2000) and Rothstein (American Economic Review, 2007).5
+For more information on this approach please see Hoxby (American Economic Review, 2000) and Rothstein (American Economic Review, 2007).8

-Recent research however suggests that the link between resources and school quality is not so simplistic.
+Recent research however suggests that the link between resources and school quality is not simple.
 The OECD looked into whether money can buy stronger PISA test performance.
-They concluded that the most important factor in PISA test performance is how resources are used: countries that prioritised the quality of teachers over class sizes performed much better.
+They concluded that the most important factor in PISA test performance is how resources are used: countries that prioritized the quality of teachers over class sizes performed much better.
 This view represents a growing consensus in the education literature that inputs such as class size and expenditure per pupil have little to no effect on the returns to schooling in the developed world.9

 - Data: Comprehensive data on enrollments, out-of-school children, repetition, completion, gender, teachers, education expenditures, learning outcomes, educational attainment, education equality, literacy, population, labor, and EMIS.